na-na-hi/renget/archive/5cxcb3.md

 "..."

-They glared bitterly at each others with tearful eyes still continuing to play.
+They glared bitterly at each others with tearful eyes, still continuing to play.

 Imai spoke out first, "Then you’re wrong… cause I’ve seen what you do… the way you help others.
 You deserve to be in the hero course."

 "So do you... and at your full potential, Imai.
+You don't have to hide."

+Inigo slowed down his tempo, and Imai did the same.

-You don't have to hide.
-Your mom's not the only one you have.
+"Your mom's not the only one you have.
 Ashleigh, Chris, Hoge, me!
 Everyone in 1-D has your back bro.
-You can try counting on us, but you can't sit back and keep us out...
-I'm dragging you along whether you want to or not."
+You can try counting on us.
+You can't just sit back and keep us out...
+I'm dragging you along whether you want it or not."

 Their eyes slowly met in understanding as they played.
 There was still much left unsaid between them.
 But the bridge of music had been crossed, bringing their divergent souls a bit closer.